ONE400/styleguide/STYLEGUIDE.md

 - Avoid hard-coding colors all over, try to keep colors in the `_palette.scss`.
 Follow examples in `_mixin.scss`, etc.

 ## Javascript
-- Javascript hook classes should be prefaced with 'js-' in order to increase clarity.
-For example: `.js-toggle-plan`.
+- Javascript hooks should use the data attribute in order to increase clarity.
+For example: `<ul data-js-hook="toggle-plan">..</ul>` and accessed via `$("ul[data-js-hook='toggle-plan'])`.
 No CSS should use these classes.
 NOTE: there is danger here in increased coupling between behavior and structure.
 Use deliberately and sparingly.

 ## Media Queries
 SCSS lets you put media queries inside tags, so keep areas of the code topical.
 For example: